helpsterTee/FritzBoxSpectrumLogger/README.md

 - Create timelapse video of spectrum changes: `python video.py timestamp_from timestamp_to`

 ## Known issues
 - It will create a log entry on session login.
-This may spam your FritzBox log, if used to often.
+This may spam your FritzBox log, if used too often.
 Default value is every 5 Minutes.
+- I still don't know what happens if the spectrum is empty after restart or connection loss :)